 Neonates were scanned without sedation or anesthesia unless required for clinical management of underlying congenital heart disease.
 Patients after first stage palliation were managed by the anesthesia team and were scanned without sedation whenever possible.
-Patients were scanned free breathing with minimal sedation when required for cooperation or IV placement.
+Patients were scanned free breathing with minimal sedation when required for cooperation or intravenous line placement.
 Sedation goal was for the patient to be comfortable, alert and interactive during the exam, and bundled to restrict patient motion.
-Critically ill patients were intubated for managemenet of their underlying CHD.
+Critically ill patients were intubated for management of their underlying congenital heart disease (CHD).
 Children less than 6 years old who required functional data or high resolution coronary imaging were placed under general anesthesia with intubation for breath holding during image acquisition, since sequences for both indications acquire data over several heart beats and respiratory motion compromises image quality.

 Image Quality